-Read the Original Version of the Declaration of Independence
+The Original Version of the Declaration of Independence

-Two hundred and thirty-eight years ago today, the Continental Congress ratified the Declaration of Independence.
+In 1776, the Continental Congress ratified the Declaration of Independence.
 But the document you know and can probably recite from memory (at least partially) is much different from what Thomas Jefferson—the primary author in a committee of five men commissioned to draft the document—originally wrote.

 Jefferson submitted the “rough draught” of the Declaration of Independence to the Second Continental Congress on June 28, 1776.
 Delegates argued the details of the document for two days before making a number of changes to it—and Jefferson was not pleased.
 In the days after the document was ratified, the founding father handwrote several copies of his original version, underlining what had been changed, and sent them off to several friends.